ArtS/arts.github.com/index.md

     <div class="modal-body">
         <div class="left project-desc">
            <p>Scheduleflow is a Software as a Service product, that helps small and medium business to organise their day, manage relationship with clients and achieve higher utilisation of their time.</p>
-           <p>I was involved as a technical consultant from the very early days, helping the business to select right technologies and tools to ensure rapid delivery and iteration, as well as carrying out major software design and development work.</p>
+           <p>I was involved as a technical developer from the very early days, helping the business to select right technologies and tools to ensure rapid delivery and iteration, as well as carrying out major software design and development work.</p>
            <p>I implemented a number of development and deployment processes to ensure high quality of the product, as well as quick pace of iteration.
 This enabled the business to arrive at the working revenue model, minimising the expenditures.</p>
            <p>The solution was built using Python, Django, JavaScript, HTML/CSS, Postgresql</p>
         </div>